 Will bathrooms be open at the Atlantic City beaches?

 Will the Atlantic City Boardwalk be open?

 Yes, the Atlantic City Boardwalk will be open.
-Keep in mind that most businesses and family attractions along the boardwalk will be closed.
+Keep in mind that most businesses and family attractions along the boardwalk have varying hours.

 Where can I park for Atlantic City beaches?